Prepare to package a desktop application

 2.0 and 3.5: In our testing, packaged desktop applications that target these versions of the .NET Framework generally work but may exhibit performance issues in some scenarios.
 In order for these packaged applications to install and run, the .NET Framework 3.5 feature must be installed on the target machine (this feature also includes .NET Framework 2.0 and 3.0).
 You should also test these applications thoroughly after you package them.

 Your application always runs with elevated security privileges.
 Your application needs to work while running as the interactive user.
 Users who install your application from the Microsoft Store may not be system administrators, so requiring your application to run elevated means that it won't run correctly for standard users.
 Apps that require elevation for any part of their functionality won't be accepted in the Microsoft Store.

 Your application requires a kernel-mode driver or a Windows service.
-The bridge is suitable for an app, but it does not support a kernel-mode driver or a Windows service that needs to run under a system account.
+The Desktop Bridge is suitable for an app, but it does not support a kernel-mode driver or a Windows service that needs to run under a system account.
 Instead of a Windows service, use a background task.

 Your app's modules are loaded in-process to processes that are not in your Windows app package.
 This isn't permitted, which means that in-process extensions, like shell extensions, aren't supported.
 But if you have two apps in the same package, you can do inter-process communication between them.

 Your application uses a custom Application User Model ID (AUMID).
 If your process calls SetCurrentProcessExplicitAppUserModelID to set its own AUMID, then it may only use the AUMID generated for it by the application model environment/Windows app package.
 You can't define custom AUMIDs.